mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/ubuntu-snap.md

                  edge       ^            ^
 ```
 1. Note the revision of the `latest/candidate` (aka `candidate`) snap.
 In this example: `97`
+1. If you don't see the version you are expecting, list all available revisions by running `snapcraft list-revisions firefox | head`
 1. `snapcraft release firefox $REVISION stable`, `$REVISION` being the number found in the previous (e.g.: `97`).

 ## How to manually push a snap to the store, in case automation failed?